braunjHun/Square-n-Sum/notes.md

     * Comment: 25 min was not enough to complete the plan
 1. Pomodoro session:
     * Plan:
-        * 📃 check for possible refactoring
+        * ✔ check for possible refactoring
         * 📃 add next test case to test.js
         * 📃 cover second case
         * 📃 check for possible refactoring
+    * Commit log:

+    * Comment: